ibm-cloud-docs/cloud-object-storage/basics/archive.md

 * Filtering objects to archive using a prefix or object key.
 * Tiering between storage classes.

+Classic Infrastructure (non-IAM) users are unable to set the transition storage class to `ACCELERATED`.
+{: note}

 ## Using the REST API and SDKs
 {: #archive-api}